bguerout/oleoduc/README.md

 ```

-Stream data as if it where a json object
+Stream data as if it where a json object with an array property inside

 ```js
 const { oleoduc, transformIntoJSON, writeData } = require("oleoduc");